 Juggling elements of our identity in stride and with pride.

-I wear a lot of hats — nonprofit director, public relations consultant, mentor, wife, dog mom and aspiring romance novel writer.
+I wear a lot of hats — nonprofit director, public relations consultant, mentor, wife and dog mom.

 Every single role I play is influenced by a multitude of experiences: